Updated: Sep 8

 New Zealand’s suppression laws created controversy in the UK when name suppression was granted to the killer of Grace Millane, the British backpacker, in 2019.
-Andrew Little, Minister of Justice, made a well-publicised speech warning the world, especially the UK, not to breach New Zealand suppression orders.
+The Minister of Justice, made a well-publicised speech warning the world, especially the UK, not to breach New Zealand suppression orders.

-But Andrew Little had something else going on.
-He was being advised on giving suppression powers to MBIE officials, by someone who needed to reclassify and suppress his own offences, and even a part in New Zealand’s disgrace in the #MeToo debacle.
+But the Minister had something else going on.
+He was being advised on giving suppression powers to MBIE officials, by a rogue lawlord who needed to reclassify and suppress his own offences, and even a part in New Zealand’s disgrace in the #MeToo debacle.

 Mr X had been a professor in the UK but had to leave his job.
 This was quite some time ago.

 He had purchased his PhD quite legally in the 1980s and held several genuine academic posts.
 Twenty years later he returned to New Zealand and obtained a similar position, based on what he said his skills and experience were.

 The position was much more powerful than his previous position in the UK.
 The names of the posts were similar, but the UK one he had left had been more nominal, and it had not been a government post.

 Mr X’s actual skills and experience were a large part of his problem in the UK, but in New Zealand the titles carried the day.

 The New Zealand post made him second-in-command in a huge and influential government organisation.
 He had access to taxpayer funds and to people in the top ranks of power.
 He had direct political influence as a trusted adviser of policy-makers and politicians.
 But within a short time, his most urgent project was to change New Zealand law so that no-one reported that he had faked his CV.